TheParasiteProject/.github/profile/README.md

 5. And most of time, features that released on this project could be presents in other projects.

 6. So, instead of take your precious time to build this project,<br/>
-we recoommend you to consider take a look around other custom AOSP projects!<br/>
+we recommends you to consider take a look around other custom AOSP projects!<br/>
 (They are really good, seriously.)

 In any case, Hope this project helps your projects :)